costa-gabriele/ambiente/README.md

 `<!--{{FOREACH(content):}}-->` / `<!--{{FOREACH(content);}}-->`
 Repeats the HTML that it encloses for each element of the array indicated by the argument.
-Inside the loop, the placeholder `{{[#]}}` stands for the current key of the array.
-If the array contains simple values, the current value is indicated by `{{[@]}}`; if the value is itself an array, the value is indicated by the name of the key instead of the at sign.
+Inside the loop, the placeholder `{{%#}}` stands for the current key of the array.
+If the array contains simple values, the current value is indicated by `{{%@}}`; if the value is itself an array, the value is indicated by the name of the key instead of the at sign.

-### Note
+> [!NOTE]
+>

-A demo of these functionalities can be found in the page `_/demo`.
+> A demo of these functionalities can be found in the page `_/demo`.
+>

-Notice that the syntax of both placeholders and tags is intended to maintain a valid HTML document.
+> Notice that the syntax of both placeholders and tags is intended to maintain a valid HTML document.
 An .html file that contains placholders and tags can be opened with a web browser to see a preview of the page; the tags are ignored since they are inside comments, and placeholders will be showed literally.

 ## Routes